-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 "Don't change it yet.
 Just picture it."

-A note of caution: do not, at this stage, consult an architect or builder.
+A note of caution: Do not, at this stage, consult an architect or builder.
 They will try to rush you into hasty action.
-Your planning must be done carefully, and with no immediate thought of actual construction.

-Once you have reached the stage at which you can postpone action no longer, join a building cooperative, some closely-knit group which plans to build many homes together.
+Join a Co-op.
+Once you have reached the stage at which you can postpone action no longer, join a building cooperative, some closely knit group that plans to build many homes together.

 Join a young group, one whose ideas are bright, but whose plans are nebulous.
 Together you will spend stimulating years in eager, animated discussion.
 After a while, if you tire of the meetings, send your wife.
 She will be fired with enthusiasm.